-In 2016, the Danes were ranked the happiest people in the world, a rating that Denmark tends to trade off with a few other European countries, including Iceland and Norway.
+In 2017, Denmark was ranked the 2nd happiest country in the world, falling one notch from it’s top ranking in 2016.
+Year after year, the Danes trade off with Norwegians and a few other European nations for the honor.
 Why, you may wonder, would residents of a country that far north — with some of the darkest winter days on the planet — be so cheerful?

 One answer lies with the Danish concept of “hygge” (pronounced “hoo-guh”) — an idea that is suddenly as hot as Copenhagen’s January temperature is cold.
 Hygge doesn’t really translate into an English phrase, but envision cozy, happy, simple pleasures.
 Think snuggling up in front of a fire instead of cruising from swank bistro to trendy nightclub.
 If hipsterism is goatees, electronica and sushi, hygge is fuzzy socks, candlelight and cocoa.